nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 2: Legislative Council/README.md

 (a) Each set of commission bylaws shall be revised or revisited no less than once per academic year.

 (b) Such review shall be conducted through a formal update or bill submitted by the respective commission’s chair to the Legislative Council.

+## §1.2.15 – Legislative Council Outreach Requirements
+**Enacted by 98 LCB 08 (2023, “A Bill to Perform More Frequent and Meaningful Student Outreach By Legislative Council”)**
+**Text:**
+(a) The Legislative Council Press Secretary and Legislative Council Staff shall host at least one (1) student outreach event per semester.
+> (i) Other legislators may assist or take the lead on these events.

+(b) Outreach events may include, but are not limited to:
+> (i) Town hall meetings
+> (ii) Tabling events
+> (iii) Other interactive activities designed to solicit student feedback from a wide range of backgrounds.

+(c) All members of the Legislative Council are expected to participate in outreach, either through planning or attendance.
+> (i) Specific expectations shall be determined by the Legislative Council Vice President and Press Secretary.